Mystery Shopping in the UK

 Even companies that are still using Excel and Word docs for their reports I can complete on the phone.
 I feel that there is room for both types.
 The issues with app-style visits is that they rarely give you a long enough time frame so planning a whole day out is almost impossible.
 I feel that they are best used as fillers if you just happen to be in the area and have a short amount of time to kill.
 That may well change so I guess we just have to wait and see!

-How have you seen Mystery Shopping as a whole change over the years?
+How have you seen Mystery Shopping in the UK as a whole change over the years?